WestDRI/wgpages/content/clusterWorkflows.md

 `np.linalg.solve()` on a separate Ray task.
 At the end of each iteration you update the first and the last elements of the RHS vector in each linear system with the new solutions at the interfaces.

 However, a naive implementation of this solver converges very slowly.
-There are techniques to speed it up, e.g. using a staggered linear solver (to accelerate the convergence rate) and pre-computing the coarser solution in serial (to be used as the initial iteration for the finer solution).
+You can speed it up by using a staggered linear solver (to accelerate the convergence rate) and pre-computing the coarser solution in serial (to be used as the initial iteration for the finer solution).
 When you implement these techniques, the 1D parallel solver converges in 3 iterations, which (1) defies the purpose of breaking it up into multiple parts to be parallelized with Ray, and (2) will take a while to explain and code in this webinar which is not on the theory of parallel linear solvers.

 For this reason, here I will show a brute-force iterative solution to this problem.
 It is **much less efficient**, but it will work well here to demonstrate a tightly coupled parallel solver with Ray.